It’s a morning shift, the ward is a long, large L-shape with six bays (four beds in each) seven single rooms and two soundproofed bereavement rooms.

 Voluminous blue curtains surround each bed giving privacy but it’s noisy with the chorus of call bells, IV pumps, women in early labour, babies crying, private conversations, staff chit-chatting.

-Behind the curtains are the women, some with pregnancy complications … pre-eclampsia, premature labour, bleeding or complex medical conditions … others having labour induced … the rest already have a babe in arms, 38% delivered surgically by Caesarean.
+Behind the curtains are the women, some with pregnancy complications … pre-eclampsia, premature labour, bleeding or maybe a complex medical condition … others having labour induced … the rest already with babe in arms, 38% delivered surgically by Caesarean.

 Healthy women with low-risk pregnancies birth in this huge hospital alongside those needing high-level complex care.
 Small cozy maternity hospitals deemed not financially viable closed years ago.
 Were women consulted?
 Doubt it.

-The team is huge, obstetricians, physiotherapists, social workers, pharmacists, paediatricians and 24/7 midwives, the constant for the women.
+The team is huge, obstetricians, physios, social workers, pharmacists, paediatricians and 24/7 midwives, the constant for the women.

-The main go-to person, the team leader midwife has a huge job, notified of every adverse event, backs midwives on the floor, supports junior staff, coordinates medical emergencies, is interrupted constantly by the ever-ringing phone.
+The main go-to person, the team leader midwife is notified of every adverse event, backs midwives on the floor, supports junior staff, coordinates medical emergencies, is interrupted constantly by the ever-ringing phone.

 Bed managers need beds, staff call in sick, birth suite is calling, theatre is calling.
 It’s never ending.